Carl Jung

 The Red Book

 Jung's personal journey into the unconscious through active imagination.
-A profound and beautifully illustrated record of his confrontation with the unconscious.
+A profound and beautifully illustrated record of his confrontation with the depths of the psyche.

 Book